ericwq/examples/tty/ref.md

 ## SSP design in [github.com](https://github.com/mobile-shell/mosh/issues/1087#issuecomment-641801909)

 - The sender always sends diffs.
 There is no "full update" instruction.
 - The diff has three important fields: the source, target, and throwaway number.
-See [the implementation](#how-to-send-data-to-server).
+See [the `Instruction` implementation](#how-to-send-data-in-fragments).
   - The target of the diff is always the current sender-side state.
   - The throwaway number of the diff is always the most recent state that has been explicitly acknowledged by the receiver.
   - The source of the diff is allowed to be: